3 Social Media Stocks Benefitting from the Facebook Ad Boycott

 TWTR – Twitter (TWTR), Snap (SNAP), and Pinterest (PINS) are three social networks that stand to benefit from the Facebook (FB) boycott.

-Facebook (FB) makes almost all of its money from advertising, earning more than $70 billion last year.
+Facebook (FB - Get Rating) makes almost all of its money from advertising, earning more than $70 billion last year.
 This could be an issue for the company as a coalition consisting of Color Of Change, NAACP, ADL, Sleeping Giants, Free Press, and Common Sense Media have called on Facebook’s advertisers to hit pause on ad spending with the company this month.
 The reason for this boycott is because the organizations believe FB isn’t doing enough to fight and prevent the hate speech that exists on Facebook’s social media platforms.

 The campaign has picked up steam with several major brands, including Coca-Cola (KO), Ford (F), and Microsoft (MSFT), pulling ads from the social platform.
 As the boycott continues to grow, some of that ad revenue will end up in rival networks’ coffers.